In this article, we dive into the ins and outs of the Shearwater Teric, a high-end dive computer that’s made quite the splash in the diving community.

 The sapphire crystal display (which is basically unscratchable) and stainless bezel combine into a sleek and understated package that will follow you from the ocean to the boardroom with ease.

-The display has 15 colors to choose from and 3 different watch faces – analog, digital, and orbits – to suit your day to day style.
+The display has 15 colors to choose from and 3 different watch faces – analog, digital, and orbits – to suit your day-to-day style.

 Combine this with over 15 different strap designs and colors, this is a truly customizable model.
 An additional bonus is the model colors including this snazzy limited edition model for Chinese New Year 2020.

 Gas integration is becoming more and more common and the Shearwater Teric does it very well.
-You can pair up to two transmitters of various diluents with the display showing pressure, gas time remaining, and SAC rate.
+You can pair up to four transmitters of various diluents with the display showing pressure, gas time remaining, and SAC rate.

 You also have the choice to permanently pair the transmitters to your computer by short wave radio, which means no more messing about on the boat waiting for it to sync up.